 All students who fall into a certain classification will register on the same day as other students in their respective classification.
 Per the University's Undergraduate Catalog, Classifications are determined by the number of credits earned.
 Found here: http://catalog.wvu.edu/undergraduate/programs_courses__enrollment/#credithourstext.
 A student's classification determines the day of registration.
 The times that fall within each day are randomly generated and assigned to students permitting a new group within each classification to register every 30 minutes.

 What do I do if I am not available to register at my assigned time?

 Once a day and time is provided, students are able to register at any time after the begin time has occurred.
 Students may register any time after their assigned time through the end of add/drop for the term.
 To view important dates for adding and dropping, please visit: https://registrar.wvu.edu/calendars/add-and-drop-dates

 What if I don’t see a time listed?

 If a student does not see a time listed on their Degree Works audit, they should contact the Office of the University Registrar at firstname.lastname@example.org and request that a day and time be assigned which will be based upon a student’s current classification.

 Students are unable to have their time adjusted.
 Once the day/time assignment process has taken place, the student information system automatically assigns the day of registration based on classification and subsequently assigns a randomly generated time.

 Is my assigned time effective for this term or other future terms?

 The assigned day and time is in effect for the current term(s) of which registration is open for.
 Future registration terms will include their own time ticket and communication to students.
-Registration for Spring and Summer takes place in Late October/November, while Fall Registration takes place in Late March/April.
+Registration for Spring takes place in Late October/November, while Summer and Fall Registration takes place in Late March/April.

 What if my classification has been changed or any transfer work has come in to WVU?